Farmlabs/charterOfPrinciples/charter.md

 #### 2. What’s in a Farm Lab?

 The Farm Lab holds a set of Open Agriculture Tools to be used on attached or neighboring farm sites.
-Those Farm sites preferably belong to the Farm Lab and managed communally.
+Those Farm sites preferably belong to the Farm Lab and communally-managed.
 Each Farm Lab works for its community and for the whole, since all experiments and findings are object of open publishing.

  #### 3. What is Open Agriculture?

- An open source set of Agriculture and Farming technologies, that enable an open benchmarking ecosystem towards healthier and more sustainable food production systems.
+ An open source set of Agriculture and Farming technologies, that enable an open ecosystem towards healthier and more sustainable food production systems.

  ```
  based on: